notes toward an individualist form of government

 - closed-door sessions of special committees

-- black-book projects of military and industry
+- black-book projects of the military-industrial complex

 discontinue